For a limited time only:

 Brachetto

 There are several varieties using this name and some authorities prefer to use the term Brachetto del Piemonte.
 The variety is dark coloured with fresh aromas.
 It is most often made into a low-alcohol sparking red wine, similar to Asti Spumanti.
-A few Australian wineries now vivnify this variety -Parish Hill in the Adelaide Hills, Pizzini in the King Valley and Soumah in the Yarra Valley.
+A few Australian wineries now vivnify this variety -For example, Pizzini in the King Valley and Soumah in the Yarra Valley.

 A few of the rare wine varieties used in Australia.A few of the rare wine varieties used in Australia.